vishaltak/gitlab-development-kit/doc/index.md

 ### Debian, Ubuntu, and derivatives based on Ubuntu

 NOTE:
 The GDK installation depends on OpenSSL 1.1.1.
 Ubuntu 22.04 and Fedora 36 and some other Linux distributions only provide OpenSSL 3.x.
-If your Linux distribution does not have OpenSSL 1.1.1 in its repositories, you must [manually compile and insatll OpenSSL](troubleshooting/ruby.md#openssl-3-breaks-ruby-builds).
+If your Linux distribution does not have OpenSSL 1.1.1 in its repositories, you must [manually compile and install OpenSSL](troubleshooting/ruby.md#openssl-3-breaks-ruby-builds).

   1. Update the list of available packages: